 Document Version

-This document supersedes version 3.0 of the Guidelines, following the expansion of the DNS under the 2012 New gTLD Program.
+This document supersedes version 3.0 of the Guidelines, following the expansion of the DNS under the 2012 New gTLD Program and the 2009 IDN ccTLD Fast Track Process.

 Scope

 With regards to the contents of the TLD zone file, the scope of this document is limited to only the owner-name of the DNS records which are added to the zone file by the registration system.
 Excluded from scope are any glue records and right-hand or target names.